Chiton tuberculatus

 Chiton tuberculatus, the West Indian green chiton, is a species of chiton, a marine polyplacophoran mollusk in the family Chitonidae, the typical chitons.
+It was first described in 1758 by Carl Linnaeus and can be found throughout the Caribbean Sea.

 Description

-Chiton tuberculatus can reach a length of about 50–60 mm.
-The basic color is gray green.
+Chiton tuberculatus, is one of the largest chitons occurring in the Caribbean can reach an average length of about 50–60 mm.
+The dorsal surface of the valves is mainly grayish to brownish green.
 The valves are ribbed, dull grayish green or greenish brown, with a spicule-covered mantle girdle alternating zones of whitish, green or black.